 Twin City Tavern: A local favorite of my brother and his friends, this is a casual pub from the 1930s at Westport Rd. and State Line.
 They serve a menu of burgers, sandwiches, hot dogs, pizzas and salads.
 They feature tacos on Thursday evenings.
 I had a grilled cheese sandwich and tomato soup.
 The owner is delightful.
 1815 Westport Rd.
-They also love the Drunken Worm, a relaxed cantina serving nachos, tamales and street tacos plus tequila and cocktails.
-1405 W. 39th.
-I hope to try it on my next trip.

 Close to Twin City Tavern is Café Corazón located at 1721 Westport Rd.
 I recently went for lunch after reading about its Latin menu, coffee and pastries.
 I enjoyed the chicken tamales, a tasty cookie and a cajeta latte made witha type of Mexican dulce de leche or caramel.
-They are opening a second location in the Crossroads Arts District in early 2022.
+They recently opened a second location in the Crossroads Arts District in early 2022.
 I also read an article in Feast Magazine, that have teamed up with local chocolatier Tyler Shane to create two chocolate bars under the Café Corazón name that are very good.
 I highly recommend it.

 Ça Va is a casual champagne bar in Westport that also features, wine, cocktails, French food and a Sunday brunch with pastries, crepes, quiche and beignets.
 I am excited to try it on my next trip.
 4149 Pennsylvania.